web4er/personal-agent/README.md

 # `@ubiquity-os/personal-agent`

-The Personal Agent is a [UbiquityOS](https://github.com/apps/ubiquity-os) plugin designed to perform actions in the context of user's Github account.
+The Personal Agent is a [UbiquityOS](https://github.com/apps/ubiquity-os) plugin designed to run actions in user's Github account.
 It is forked, configured, and hosted by a Github user.
 Any issue comment beginning with `/@username` is forwarded to this plugin for processing.
 Find below a list features offered by the plugin:

 - `/@username say hello`
   The plugin should respond with a `Hello`.